openmod-tracker/VeraGrid/doc/md_source/topology.md

 **A Graph in Power Systems**

-A power system model is essentially a graph.
-A graph is structure where relationships are represented with **nodes** (the thing the is related) and **edges** (the relationship).
-To understand topology processing, it's essential to grasp the basics of graph theory.
 A graph is composed of:

-- **Nodes (or Buses):** Represent points of calculation, such as substations, generation points, or load centers.
+- **Nodes:** These are the buses of a model that represent points of calculation, such as substation bars, generation points, or load centers.
-- **Edges (or Branches):** Represent the connections, such as transmission lines, transformers, or circuit breakers.
+- **Edges:** Represent the connections, such as transmission lines, transformers, or switches.

-This abstraction simplifies the network, retaining its essential connectivity and operational properties.
+This abstraction simplifies the network from the bolts and welds to a simpler, yet correct simplification that retains the essential connectivity information.

-Note: If you come from the Ontologies world, a power system's graph is strictly speaking buses and branches.
-Branches connected to fictitious entities that may or may not be connected to buses have no room here, since in power systems software we don't like waste.
-I certainly don't.
+Note about ontologies: In the ontologies world, any device can be related to any other in a all-to-all fashion.
+This means that nothig prevents a line to be connected to more than two points, among many other wasteful modelling propositions.
+In this article we will use proper network theory graphs where branches transmit electricity and nodes are the points where we measure.

 **Why is Topology Processing Important?**